leonidg/gitdoc/Git.md

 And yet, despite being so widely used, there's a surprising dearth of good documentation about **how** to use it.
 Most existing documentation falls into one of two categories.
 Some pieces, like the [GitHub bootcamp](https://help.github.com/categories/bootcamp/) are essentially quick-and-dirty "tutorials": their goal is to teach users how to accomplish a particular task with Git by listing out a few commands and not really explaining what those commands are doing.
 This works for a little while, but the problem is that Git, while a very powerful tool, has a **horrible** UI.
 As a result, it's just a matter of time before users make a mistake and find themselves in a state the tutorial doesn't cover.

 The other type of documentation suffers from the opposite problem: it goes into **too much** detail.
 The best example of this is the ["Git Internals" chapter of the Git Book](http://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain).
-It explains in meticulous how Git works under the hood.
+It explains in meticulous detail how Git works under the hood.
 By the end of it, you're either bored or fascinated, but you've certainly forgotten what task you were trying to accomplish in the first place.

 Both of these approaches suffer from the same fundamental problem: they don't capitalize on the fact that Git is not just a powerful tool, but an elegant one.
 While its UI is indeed horrible, the principles behind the tool are remarkably clean and simple.
 They are concepts that are embodied by the UI (such as it is) and are generic enough to accomplish any task.
 At the same time, it is **not** necessary to understand the program's internals to learn how ot use Git (in fact, doing so can undermine the learning process).
-If you can get past the UI, you can learn to use Git well.
+If you can get past the clunky UI to the underlying principles it is trying to expose, you can learn to use Git well.

 This document aims to teach how to use Git using those principles.